 Consent for external organisations is granted by the Communications team, read details of how to obtain consent.

 Please note: due to the coronavirus pandemic, most requests to film, photograph or record on campus cannot currently be accommodated.

 What to do if you’re contacted by the media about a sensitive issue

 If you’re contacted by a journalist about a sensitive or controversial issue, what you say could have an impact on the reputation of the University.

 If you’re contacted by the media about an issue you are concerned about:

-- if you don’t have a planned response, tell them to contact the press office on firstname.lastname@example.org or call 0113 343 4031
+- if you don’t have a planned response, tell them to email press office or if it’s an urgent out-of-hours approach, ask them to call +44(0)7712 389448

-The media relations team manages the University’s response to sensitive and potentially damaging stories, helping to protect and safeguard the integrity, image and reputation of the University.
+The Media Relations team manages the University’s response to sensitive and potentially damaging stories, helping to protect and safeguard the integrity, image and reputation of the University.

 Please contact the University Secretariat in the case of an incident or if members of the media are contacting you directly about a contentious issue.
 Members of the Media Relations team will work with the Secretariat to issue any statements on behalf of the University.